renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/db.md

 </details>

 ### Only download vulnerability database
-You can also ask `Trivy` to simply retrieve the vulnerability database.
+You can also ask `Vul` to simply retrieve the vulnerability database.
 This is useful to initialize workers in Continuous Integration systems.

 ```